nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC02 - Remove a flash card**
+**Use case: UC02 - Remove a flashcard**

 **MSS**

-1. FlashBack shows a list of flash cards
+1. FlashBack shows a list of flashcards
-2. User requests to delete a specific flash card from the list
+2. User requests to delete a specific flashcard from the list
-3. FlashBack deletes the specified flash card
+3. FlashBack deletes the specified flashcard

    Use case ends.
+<div style="page-break-after: always;"></div>

 **Extensions**